Serving as an IIAC Committee Member

 Advise with appropriate notice that a requested action cannot be completed in the required period.

 Chairs or Co-Chairs and/or Vice-Chairs are chosen on the basis of their knowledge and experience.
-They can be selected by a committee; IIAC can request volunteers; or on occasion IIAC will approach an individual to act as a Chair.
-IIAC tries to ensure that, at any given time, Chairs – like committee members – come from a range of different firms and firm types across all its committees so that no member firm or firm type has undue workload or influence.
+They can be selected by a Committee; the IIAC can request volunteers; or on occasion IIAC will approach an individual to act as a Chair.
+The IIAC tries to ensure that, at any given time, Chairs – like Committee members – come from a range of different firms and firm types across all its Committees so that no member firm or firm type has undue workload or influence.
 Standing Committee chairs usually have terms of one or two years.
 Working Groups may not have Chairs, and terms are more informal.

 What can I expect of my committee Chair?

-- Guide meeting discussions, with IIAC staff/committee secretary assistance, ensuring that all members have an opportunity to be heard
+- Guide meeting discussions, with IIAC staff/Committee secretary’s assistance, ensuring that all members have an opportunity to be heard

 - Help, with IIAC staff, summarize action agreed to during the course of the meeting to confirm broad member understanding